-Women will see symptoms of water retention at about the time of menstrual cycle.
+Women will see symptoms of water retention at about the time of the menstrual cycle.
 There would also be a sudden increase in weight.

 This happens due to imbalances in oestrogen levels which turn on the production of a hormone called “aldosterone”.